fortunechangers-alt/Golfclub-builders/COMPLETE_AUDIO_GUIDE.md

 1. Update h1 title (exact punctuation/caps)
 2. Remove ALL em-dashes (—) → use periods/commas
 3. Remove special Unicode dashes (‑) → use regular or spaces
+4. **Match hyphenation EXACTLY** - If audio says "mid-profile" keep hyphen, if "mid profile" remove it
+5. **Numbers vs words** - If audio says "97" use the number, if "ninety seven" spell it out
-4. Replace abbreviations:
+6. Replace abbreviations:
    - "Dr." → "Doctor"
    - "vs." → "versus"
-   - "7-iron" → "7 iron"
+   - Check if spoken with or without hyphen
-5. Handle contractions to match audio
+7. Handle contractions to match audio
+8. **Convert bullet lists to continuous paragraphs** - Audio doesn't say "bullet one, bullet two"
-6. Special formatting:
+9. Special formatting:
    - "(L/A/M/R/S/X/TX)" → "L-A-M-R, S-X-T-X" (as spoken)
    - Remove unspoken parentheses
-7. NO duplicate titles/headings
+10. NO duplicate titles/headings
-8. Compare word count with JSON
+11. Compare word count with JSON

 ### PHASE 4: Add Audio Player & Script